Croatia and the Russo-Ukrainian war: Public opinion

-Influence on national security
+National security

-Croatian Security and Intelligence Agency in its annual report published in 2023, accused Russian intelligence services for majority of state-sponsored cyberattacks launched on Croatian institutions in previous year, claiming that majority of these were directed on Croatian Ministry of Defence and Ministry of Foreign and European Affairs.
-According to same report, since the start of the Russian invasion of Ukraine, the Russian cyber attacks also intensified, 19 of which happened between 2022 and 2023.
+Croatian Security and Intelligence Agency in its annual report published in 2023, accused Russian intelligence services for the majority of state-sponsored cyberattacks launched on Croatian institutions in previous year, claiming that majority of these were directed towards the Croatian Ministry of Defence and the Ministry of Foreign and European Affairs.
+According to the same report, since the start of the Russian invasion of Ukraine, the Russian cyber attacks also intensified, 19 of which happened between 2022 and 2023.
 In April 2022, 18 Russian diplomats and other 6 members of Russian Embassy in Zagreb were ordered to leave Croatia for engaging in illegal intelligence gathering.